gitGNU/gnu_hoxsl/README.md

 as output.

 The system is fully tested---see the test cases for additional documentation as this project gets under way.
-This README will serve as an informal manual until official documentation is produced.
+The manual is "woven" from literate sources; [a compiled version is available online][manual].

 ## Higher-Order Functions